CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### CLI Commands/Controller class:

 #### Controller
-The main class of the program.
-Manages user input, scheduling, adds filters, and negotiates output.
+The main method of our program lies in this class.
+This manages the CommandLineInterface, instantiates courses, added filters, and negotiates output.

 #### CommandLineInterface
 The UI of the program.
 Prompts user to input each of their classes/filters, then provides an appropriate schedule that may be exported as an .ics.